For the recipe Snow and Ice Cake

 To finish the decoration, chop the remaining Regal Ice and place in a saucepan and add 30ml (2 tbsp) water.
 Heat very gently, stirring occasionally, until melted together.
 Remove from the heat, mix in the remaining Peppermint Extract and beat until smooth.
 Working quickly, spoon the molten Regal Ice round the top edge of the cake so that it dribbles down the sides in thick drips.
 As it cools, this icing thickens quickly, but can be gently reheated to soften again, if necessary.

 Spoon the remaining melted Regal Ice in the centre of the cake and smooth over the top so that it meets the dripping edge.
 Leave to cool and set for about 1 hour.

 When you are ready to serve the cake, lay a large sheet of baking parchment on the work surface and place the cake in the centre.
 Cover up the edges of the serving plate or board with parchment or, you may find carefully laid cling film easier to use as a covering.
-Following the directions on the can of Shimmer Spray, gently spray the cake all over to give it a frosted look.
+Sprinkle or dust over the cake with Edible Glitter Dust to give it a frosted look.
 Leave to dry for 5 minutes then remove the plate protection.

 Lightly dust the snowball truffles with the reserved icing sugar and arrange on and around the cake.
 Break up the peppermint into shards and press into the centre of the cake to resemble ice.
 Decorate the top and around the cake with snowflakes, and add candy canes if using.
 Your stunning snow and ice cake is now ready to serve and impress!